Tormore distillery: History

-The Tormore is one of the younger Scottish whiskies, the distillery construction began in 1958 and was completed in 1960.
-It was the first new distillery to be built in the country in the 20th century.
+The Tormore distillery construction began in 1958 and was completed in 1960.

 Designed by Alexander Cullen with input from Sir Albert Richardson for Long John International, it is a listed building, and one of the most architecturally striking distilleries.
 The building is made of granite, has copper rotors and a clock which plays four different Scottish songs each quarter of an hour.
 A village of workers houses were built in the same style, which was up for sale in its entirety in 2004, for offers over £550,000.
 The topiary hedges in the garden are also clipped to the shape of a bell or still.